 Moving a used or salvage vehicle through U.S. Customs is a very easy process.
-After selecting your departure port, you will need to arrange to have the vehicle at the departure port at least 72 hours prior to shipping.
+After selecting your departure port, you will need to arrange to have the vehicle at the departure port at least 72 hours before shipping.
 In addition, you’ll also need to provide U.S. Customs agents with an Original Certificate of Title and two complete copies of that title or a certified copy of the title.

 Once customs agents have the vehicles and documents, they’ll conduct their pre-shipment inspection.
 They’ll verify that there’s no illegal contraband stowed away in the vehicle, and they’ll also verify that the documents provided match the car.
-(They’ll do this by cross-referencing the Vehicle Identification Number (VIN) on the title with the VIN numbers displayed on the vehicle.)
+(They’ll do this by cross-referencing the Vehicle Identification Number (VIN) on the title with the VINs displayed on the vehicle.)

 Getting Your Used or Salvage Car Through Kenyan Customs

 As mentioned, you will need to have arranged for a licensed clearing agent to handle the vehicle clearing process in Kenya.
-Again, you can find a list of licensed agents recommend by the government of Kenya here.
+Again, you can find a list of licensed agents recommended by the government of Kenya here.

 When dealing with the licensed customs agent, you will need to provide the following documentation: